nasirhafeez/unifi-ogunquit/README.md

-# Ubiquiti External Captive Portal with SMS and Email Verification
+# Ubiquiti External Captive Portal

-The captive portal web server can be setup using the instructions given [here](https://gist.github.com/nasirhafeez/4e1c2c5536d313db96e2b4ce4b3b269e).
-It uses Twilio Verify for for SMS verification and additionally uses Twilio SendGrid for email verification.
+The captive portal web server can be setup using the instructions given [here](https://gist.github.com/nasirhafeez/d47c9d68742227a23f1011455a190490).
 The following actions are required to use the code given in this repo:

 Rename the `.env.example` file to `.env` and set the values of the given project-wide environment variables in it.